Siv3D/siv3d.docs/en-us/docs/tutorial4/user.md

-# 66. Getting User Environment
+# 66. Accessing System and User Information
 Learn how to get user information and environment variables.

 ## 66.1 Getting User Information